-The creation of a new policy document for Tourism in South Africa demands clear and consistent alignment with fundamentals tied directly to the national and regional strategic priorities and principles.
-The reason being that Tourism does not operate in isolation from national development objectives, other sectors and other regional partners.
-Therefore, the new policy document is grounded in the following tenets:
+The development and growth of tourism in South Africa must be aligned with the constitutional values.
+It must also be tied directly to the national and regional strategic priorities to ensure its success.
+The reason being that tourism does not operate in isolation from national development objectives, other sectors and regional partners.
+Therefore, the Tourism White Paper is grounded in the following tenets:

-- South Africa as a destination values its connectedness to the Continent and the SADC region in particular, and seeks to foster this interdependence through the design of the tourism experience; - Tourism is a multi-stakeholder endeavour and relationships of mutual cooperation are critical for the sector's success; - Advocating for a shared vision within government, business and other stakeholders for the common purpose of job growth in the tourism sector; - Placing the visitor at the core of all tourism programmes; - The sector re-affirms its commitment to Responsible Tourism based on sustainable social, economic and environmental practices throughout the value-chain; - Cultivating a sector that is cognisant of its transformative and socio-economic role; - Upholding of human rights and non-discrimination in the provision of products and services; - Promote and develop tourism for the benefit of the Republic and for enjoyment of all its residents and foreign visitors - Promoting a shift to scaled tourism development projects with impact on the overall destination.
+- Tourism is private sector driven and government provides an enabling environment for tourism to flourish; - South Africa as a destination values its connectedness to the continent and the SADC Region in particular, and seeks to foster this interdependence through the design of the tourism experience; - Tourism is a multi-stakeholder endeavour and relationships of mutual cooperation are critical for the sector's success;

-Addressing historical barriers to growth in tourism and resulting employment
+- Advocating for a shared vision within government, business and other stakeholders for the common purpose of growing the tourism sector; - Placing the visitor at the core of all tourism programmes; - The sector re-affirms its commitment to responsible tourism based on sustainable social, economic and environmental practices throughout the value-chain; - Cultivating a sector that is cognisant of its transformative and socio-economic role; - Upholding of human rights and non-discrimination in the provision of products and services; - Promote and develop tourism for the benefit of the Republic of South Africa and for enjoyment of all its residents and foreign visitors; - Promoting a shift to scaled evidence-based tourism development projects with impact on the overall destination; and - Addressing historical barriers to growth in tourism and resulting employment.